monikastrah/431-2020/classes/class11/README.md

 - separating out the codebook, some data checks and the proposal requirements from the data development
 - fixing a typo or two

 So I encourage you to use that version.
-The HTML version of it is at https://rpubs.com/TELOVE/projA-proposal-example-431-2020.
+HTML is still at https://rpubs.com/TELOVE/projA-proposal-example-431-2020.

 3. Some [Quiz 1 information is available now](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz1/quiz1.md).